rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Next section discusses examples of code which was intended to be easy and ended up complex.

+> &emsp; _“Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
+And to make matters worse: complexity sells better.”_  Dijkstra

 ## Extraneous loads that grow